hzi-bifo/GitHub/README.md

 #### Branch/Pull Request schema

 Create a branch with your commits.
-The branch name should follow one the patterns:
+The branch name should follow one of the following patterns:
 - `fix/name-of-fix`
 - `feat/name-of-feature`

-Once you would like to merge your changes into `master` add a description to the pull request outlining the reason for the changes.
+Once you would like to merge your changes into `master`, add a description to the pull request outlining the reason for the changes.
 This does not have to be more than a few sentences if the changes are minor or obvious.

 #### Versioning